Kimberlee97/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Caution:**
-If your changes to the data file makes its format invalid, Homey will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, Homey will **discard all data and start with an empty data file at the next run**.
 Hence, it is recommended to take a backup of the file before editing it.<br>
-Furthermore, certain edits can cause Homey to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
+Furthermore, **certain edits can cause Homey to behave in unexpected ways** (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>
+&nbsp;

+&nbsp;

 --------------------------------------------------------------------------------------------------------------------
+&nbsp;

+&nbsp;

 ## FAQ